-PTT 242/3 INTRODUCTION TO PROCESS INSTRUMENTATIONS
+PTT 242/3 Introduction to Process Instrumentations

-The course begins with an introduction to process measurements involved in the process industries, followed bu introduction to the fundamentals of industrial valves, pumps, compressors, fans and blowers.
-This is complemented with the ability to employ and analyze the ISA (The Instrumentation Systems and Automation Society) symbology and tagging systems.
+The course deals with the knowledge and understanding of the equipment and process documentations in modern industrial instrumentation and control systems.
+The course begins with an introduction to process measurements involved in the process industries, followed by introduction to the fundamentals of industrial valves. pumps, compressors, fans and blowers.
+This is complemented with the ability to employ and analyze the ISA (The Instrumentation Systems and Automation Society) symbology and tagging systems, which covers identification letter as well as the tag numbers for unit operation and piping.
 This course also discusses the design and development of the process flow diagram, and the piping and instrumentation diagram of a simple and complex system.
 These concepts are applied in control and optimization in unit operations in chemical systems.

-Ability to interpret the functions of different types of valves; apply and employ the operational aspects of the valves.

-- 2. Ability to analyze the ISA symbology for the process flow diagram (PFD), and piping and instrumentation diagram (P & ID); apply appropriate symbols and sketch the process flow diagram and piping and instrumentation diagram. - 3.
-Ability to apply and develope the concepts in control and optimization in unit operations in chemical system.
+- Ability to interpret the functions of different types of valves; apply and employ the operational aspects of the valves. - Ability to analyze the ISA symbology for the process flow diagram (PFD), and piping and instrumentation diagram (P&ID); apply appropriate symbols and sketch the process flow diagram and piping and instrumentation diagram. - Ability to apply and evaluate the concepts in control and optimization in unit operations in chemical system.

-- Liptak, B.G.
-2005.
+- 1. Liptak, B.G..
 Process Control and Optimization.
 4th Edition, CRC Press, Florida.

-- Smith, C.A and Corripio, A. 2006.
-Principles and Practice of Automatic Process Control, 3rd Edition, John Wiley & Sons, New York.

-- McCabe, W.L., Smith, J.C. and Harriot, P. 2005.
-Unit Operations of Chemical Engineering, 7th Edition.
+2005. - Smith, C.A and Corripio, A. Principles and Practice of Automatic Process Control, 3rd Edition, John Wiley & Sons, New York.
+2006. - McCabe, W.L., Smith, J.C. and Harriot, P. Unit Operations of Chemical Engineering, 7th Edition.
 McGraw-Hill.
 New York.

-- 4. Patience, G. S. 2013.

-Instrumentation Method and

-Instrumentation for Chemical

-Engineers.
-1st Edition, Elsevier,

-Oxford, UK.

-- Towler, G. and Sinnott, R. 2013.
-Chemical Engineering Design: Principle, Practice and Economics of Plant and Process Design 2nd Edition, Butterworth-Heinemann, Oxford, UK.
+2005. - Patience, G. S. Instrumentation Method and Instrumentation for Chemical Engineers.1st Edition, Elsevier, Oxford, UK.
+2013. - Towler, G. and Sinnott, R. Chemical Engineering Design: Principle, Practice and Economics of Plant and Process Design 2nd Edition, Butterworth-Heinemann, Oxford, UK.
+2013.

-McAcinew T. and Mulley R. 2005.
-Control System Documentation: Applying Symbols and Identification 2nd Edition .ISA Press.
+McAcinew T. and Mulley R. Control System Documentation: Applying Symbols and Identification 2nd Edition .ISA Press.
+2005.

-PTT 243/4 MATERIAL & ENERGY BALANCE
+PTT 243/4 Material & Energy Balance